FullCycleRoid/new-recipe/README.md

 ## Racipe app is a simple implementation of API endpoints for maintain model objects.
 App is using token authentication scheme and custom user model.
-Also endpoints view, custom user model and token authentication mechanism covered by test using APIClient.
+Also views endpoints, custom user model and token authentication mechanism covered by test using APIClient.

 ## ENDPOINTS
 Authentication scheme works using token authentication